MewsSystems/gitbook-connector-api/changelog/README.md

 # Changelog

-## 27th June 2023
+## 28th June 2023

 * Documentation-only changes to add clarity around endpoint versioning.
-Deprecated version of `Get all reservations` now called [Get all reservations \(ver 2017-04-12\)](../operations/reservations.md#get-all-reservations-ver-2017-04-12) and new version called [Get all reservations \(ver 2023-06-06\)](../operations/reservations.md#get-all-reservations-ver-2023-06-06).
+The deprecated version of `Get all reservations` is now called [Get all reservations \(ver 2017-04-12\)](../operations/reservations.md#get-all-reservations-ver-2017-04-12), and the new version is called [Get all reservations \(ver 2023-06-06\)](../operations/reservations.md#get-all-reservations-ver-2023-06-06).
 All relevant links updated.

 ## 26th June 2023